GovTechSG/ship-hats-overview/sonarqube-set-up-developer-edition.md

 ---

-## Sonar Scan for different languages
+## Sonar Scan for Different Languages

 >**Note:** Remove the line `-Dsonar.branch.name=${bamboo.planRepository.branchName} \` if you are not using branch analysis.